The Arm/Wheelchair Lap Cushion may be an alternative to a restraint belt. It acts as a reminder for people who forget they are unsafe to stand up.

 Originally designed for wheelchairs, it also fits on some hospital armchairs, and can also be used as a lap tray.
 Some CVA people may rest their hands on top of the cushion.
 This may help prevent oedema, as an alternative to a gutter armrest.

 There are two versions or the Arm/Wheelchair Lap Cushion available:

 - Curved – With a curved cut-out section for the stomach

 - Straight – Without a curved cut-out section

-If the straight version is a little too close to a patient’s body, the cover can be removed and the edge of the foam can be cut to size with an electric carving knife.
-The Cushion is an alternative to a restraint belt.
-It is possible for the patient to remove the Cushion, though any device that the patient cannot remove should be considered as a restraint, so the necessary restraint authorisation would be necessary and this should be fully documented.
+If the straight version is a little too close to a person’s body, the cover can be removed and the edge of the foam can be cut to size with an electric carving knife.

-As this cushion is invading the patient’s personal space, it may be better to introduce it over a period of time.
-Start off for about 10 minutes, encouraging the patient to use it as a tray.
+As this Cushion is invading the Patient’s personal space, it may be better to introduce it over a period of time.
+Start off for about 10 minutes, encouraging the person to use it as a tray.
 Then take it away for a while, before refitting it again for another 10 minutes.
-Gradually the patient may accept it as a tray and not perceive it as a restraint.
-This method may prevent the patient becoming agitated by the cushion.
+Gradually the person may accept it as a tray and not perceive it as a restraint.
+This method may prevent the person becoming agitated by the cushion.